yuxiaokang-source/DESCtorch/README.md

 # DESCtorch
-Deep Embedded Single-cell RNA-seq Clustering implementation with pytorch
+Deep Embedded Single-cell RNA-seq Clustering implementation with pytorch,  you can find implementation of tensorflow version of DESC in https://github.com/eleozzr/desc.
+We will try more complicated network structure and loss function base on DESCtorch in the future!!!

 ## Installtion